hcavarsan/kftray/docs/kftray/USAGE.md

 > sudo chmod ugo+rw /etc/hosts
 > ```

+## Forwarding behavior

+- Service and pod configurations use the selected pod's container port as `remote_port`.
+A Service's exposed port is not translated a second time.
+- Proxy configurations use `remote_address` and `remote_port` for the destination reached from the cluster.
+They do not require a `service` field.
+- Proxy startup waits for the relay's TCP listener instead of a fixed delay.
+Existing startup probes are preserved; an unready sidecar does not prevent a started relay from forwarding.
+- Expose waits for its server and reverse WebSocket handshake before reporting success.
+Kubernetes Service routing can still take time to converge after Service creation.
+- HTTP logs use the same configuration directory as the database: `KFTRAY_CONFIG`, then `$XDG_CONFIG_HOME/kftray`, then `~/.kftray`.
+Logs are stored in its `http_logs` subdirectory.

 ## Export configurations to a JSON file

 1. Open the main menu in the footer